 SOLUTIONS · WAR & ARMED CONFLICT

 Diplomatic negotiation, multilateral working groups, humanitarian operations, peace processes.
-Situations where dozens of actors hold partial, contradictory, and evolving views of the same facts — and the cost of misreading is paid by the people least responsible for the confusion.
+Situations where dozens of actors hold partial, contradictory, and evolving views of the same facts, and the cost of misreading is paid by the people least responsible for the confusion.

 The vocabulary changes with the stakes.
 The structure does not.
+PRAXIS is the experimental workbench; DIALECTICA is the graph engine underneath.

 | Primitive | In this domain |